Software & Data

 The algorithms use coordinate descent with warm starts and active set iterations.

-Glmnet in R: Glmnet 3.0 released October 2019, with many additional features, including the relaxed lasso.
+Glmnet in R: Glmnet 4.1 released 2024, with many additional features, including the relaxed lasso, all GLM families, many additional options for Cox models.
 This package is actively maintained by Trevor Hastie on CRAN.
-The R code interfaces to Fortran code written by Jerome Friedman.
+The R code interfaces to C++ code written by James Yang and Fortran code written by Jerome Friedman.

 Glmnet in Python: ported and maintained by B.J.
 Balakumar.